-Muscara spent the 2012 season as the recruiting coordinator and pitching coach at Southern New Hampshire University, his second stint with the program.
+Muscara joined St. John's after spending the 2012 season as the recruiting coordinator and pitching coach at Southern New Hampshire University, his second stint with the program.
 Bolstered by a pitching staff that led the nation in both ERA (2.41) and strikeouts per nine innings (9.3), the Penmen advanced to the NCAA Division II College World Series and amassed a school-record 43 wins.
 Two members of the pitching staff earned All-America honors, including first team selection Tim Flight.
 The ABCA and NCBWA National Pitcher of the Year, Flight also earned Northeast-10 Pitcher of the Year honors and led the nation in strikeouts (140).
 Muscara had a total of four pitchers earn all-conference accolades and had two pitchers sign professional contracts.

 Prior to rejoining the Penmen, Muscara served as the pitching coach at Binghamton University in 2011 and led three pitchers to America East All-Conference honors, including a pair of first team selections.